-Sometimes an employee leaves a company without sharing usernames and passwords for the online marketing accounts that they set up.
-This has become more prevalent during the Great Resignation.
+Sometimes, employees leave a company without sharing usernames and passwords for the online marketing accounts that they set up.
+This became more prevalent with the Great Resignation.

 Marketing-related accounts include:

-Why can these types of accounts be particularly problematic?
-Because the setup of online marketing-related accounts often happens outside of the IT department’s oversight.
+These types of accounts can be particularly problematic because the setup of online marketing-related accounts often happens outside the IT department’s oversight.
+It’s a form of Shadow IT.

 When Recovering Account Access Can Be Easy